FrequencyCast Radio Show June 2015

 FrequencyCast is a free show that’s available to listen to online or as an audio podcast.
 It’s brought to you by the team behind Radio & Telly.

-We’d love it if you look a listen and perhaps became one of our regular subscribers.
+We’d love it if you look a listen and perhaps become one of our regular subscribers.
 Shows are released monthly and feature digital TV and technology topics suggested by our listeners.

 Find out more at www.frequencycast.co.uk